 He has also done product demonstrations on QVC and HSN for Casio and Yamaha

 keyboards, and Ion and Silvertone guitars; and has done product reviews

 for Keyboard Magazine.

-performs regularly in some other very diverse contexts, outlined in the
+performing regularly in some other very diverse contexts, outlined in

 CDs of this own to date: